apache/druid/docs/content/development/select-query.md

  }

 Note that in the second query, an offset is specified and that it is 1 greater than the largest offset found in the initial results.
-To return the next "page", this offset must be incremented by 1 with each new query.
+To return the next "page", this offset must be incremented by 1 (should be decremented by 1 for descending query), with each new query.
 When an empty results set is received, the very last page has been returned.